Yoruba people: Cuisine

-Solid food, mostly cooked, pounded or prepared with hot water, are basic staple foods of the Yoruba.
-These foods are all by-products of crops like cassava, yams, cocoyam and forms a huge chunk of it all.
-Others like Plantain, corn, beans, meat, and fish are also chief choices.
+Yoruba food involves a variety of crops and methods, including boiling, steaming, frying and roasting and barbecue.
+Okele, a group of solid food pounded or prepared with hot water, are basic staple foods of the Yoruba eaten with soups and stews.
+These foods are all by-products of crops like cassava, yams, cocoyam.
+Others like plantain, corn, and rice also feature.
+In Yoruba cuisine, rice, beans, vegetables, meat, and fish are also chief ingredients in cooking.

-Some common Yoruba foods are iyan (pounded yam), amala, eba, semo, fufu,(Generally called."Okele"), moin moin (bean cake) and akara.
-Soups include egusi, ewedu, Efo, okra, vegetables are also very common as part of the Yoruba diet.
+Some common Yoruba foods are iyan (pounded yam), amala, eba, semo, fufu, (generally called "Okele"), moin moin (bean cake), and akara.
+Soups which include egusi, ewedu, efo, okra, and all sorts of locally grown vegetables are also very common as part of the Yoruba diet.
 Items like rice and beans (locally called ewa) are also featured.
 Some dishes are prepared for festivities and ceremonies, such as jollof rice and fried rice.
 Other popular dishes are ekuru, stews, corn, cassava and flours – e.g. maize, yam, plantain and beans, eggs, chicken, beef and assorted forms of meat (ponmo is made from cow skin).
-Some less well known meals and many miscellaneous staples are arrowroot gruel, sweetmeats, fritters and coconut concoctions; and some breads – yeast bread, rock buns, and palm wine bread to name a few.
+Some less well known meals and many miscellaneous staples are arrowroot gruel, sweetmeats, fritters, and coconut concoctions; and some breads – yeast bread, rock buns, and palm wine bread amongst others.